hajimen/f360_insert_decal_rpa/ReadMe.md

 # f360_insert_decal_rpa

-f360_insert_decal_rpa is a Python library for Robotic Process Automation (RPA) of Autodesk Fusion 360's **Insert -> Decal -> Insert from my computer** operation.
+f360_insert_decal_rpa is a Python library for Robotic Process Automation (RPA) of Autodesk Fusion (f.k.a.
+Fusion 360)'s **Insert -> Decal -> Insert from my computer** operation.
-F360 doesn't have APIs to do it yet (4/14/2024).
-So I need to automate.
+Before Oct.
+2024, F360 didn't have Decal APIs to do it.
+So I needed to automate.
+Now F360 have it, but it doesn't work in direct modeling mode yet (10/1/2024).
+See:

 ## Limitations